In doing so, we will also track two divorcing couples making their way through the process.

 Spoiler alert: Art and Angela Aingel take the high road.
 While divorce is not usually a fun process (I have yet to hear someone tell the judge at final orders, “Thank you, sir, may I have another?”), the Aingels have a relatively straightforward experience before moving forward with their separate lives.
 Meanwhile, Draco and Desdemona DeVille make choices that, while initially tempting, detour them down a bad road laden with unnecessary drama, painful court appearances and skyrocketing costs.

-June: How Many Experts Does it Take to Figure Out a Family?
-Hiring a CFI, PRE, Vocational Evaluator, Business Evaluator, Real Estate Appraiser and Other Experts
+Divorce Step 6: Hiring a CFI, PRE, Vocational Evaluator, Real Estate Appraiser and Other Experts

 Art Aingel came home from work to find a series of emails from his attorney.
 She wanted to know if he was interested in hiring any expert witnesses or professional evaluators for his divorce.